yachielab/PRESUME/README.md

 **Example 2**

 Generation of ~100 sequences using a time-independent model with the substitution frequency of 5% per site per generation along with a highly unbalanced lineage trajectory (*&sigma;* of 10).
+The computation will take several minutes.

 ```
 PRESUME.py -n 100 --constant 0.05 -s 10